Sequential Empirical Bayes method for filtering dynamic spatiotemporal processes: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:description} discusses the problem formulation and displays preliminary results related to our model, including the derivation of the skew-normal proposal and the proposed algorithm for sampling for fixed $\phi$.
-Next, Section~\ref{subsec:phi} presents the main contribution of this manuscript and it considers the estimation of the spatial correlation via our novel online implementation of the empirical Bayes technique.
-Section~\ref{sec:simus} presents our simulation study for assessing the performance of the proposed method, including a comparison against a typical offline method.
+Next, Section~\ref{subsec:phi} presents the main contribution of this manuscript and considers the estimation of the spatial correlation via our novel online implementation of the empirical Bayes technique.
 In Section~\ref{sec:app} we illustrate the application of the proposed method for online monitoring of radiation.
 Section~\ref{sec: disc} offers a summary and discusses future research directions based on our technique.
 The proofs to the results presented in the paper are provided in the Appendix.
+In the Supplementary Materials for this article we present our simulation study for assessing the performance of the proposed method, including a comparison against a typical offline method.